-Visiting the Jigokudani Snow Monkey Park: Where and when?
+Visiting Jigokudani Snow Monkey Park: Where and when?

-The Jigokudani Snow Monkey Park is in Yamanouchi in the Shimotakai district of Nagano, falling within the vast Shiga Kogen National Park (a prime place for hiking, as well as skiing and snowboarding near Tokyo).
-The word “Jigokudani” means “Hell Valley” — and is given to this, and several other volcanic areas of Japan, because of the steam and boiling water that escapes from the harsh terrain.
+Jigokudani Snow Monkey Park is in Yamanouchi in the Shimotakai district of Nagano, falling within the vast Shiga Kogen National Park (a prime place for hiking, as well as skiing and snowboarding).
+The word “Jigokudani” means “Hell Valley” — and is a name given to this and several other volcanic areas of Japan because of the steam and boiling water that escapes from the harsh terrain.

 Getting from Tokyo to Jigokudani

 The trip from Tokyo to Jigokudani can be done as a day trip (if you leave early enough) or as an overnight trip.